 AMD isn’t stopping there, with the Zen 3 design already in the pipe, and ‘on track’ for a release sometime in 2020 on the 7nm+ node.
 So, if Zen 2 only has a year to live what can the next-gen architecture offer to make it a must-have processor for our gaming rigs?

 AMD Zen 2 release date

-AMD confirmed at November’s Next Horizon event that the Zen 2 processors had begun sampling, as promised, this year and is set to hit the market in 2019.
+AMD confirmed at November’s Next Horizon event last year that Zen 2 processors had begun sampling, as promised, this year and is set to hit the market in 2019.
 Recent rumours have penned the first consumer chips for a Computex reveal and a July 7 release.
 AMD’s marketing department is getting poetic again with the whole 7nm – 7/7 thing.